schorschii/OCO-Server/README.md

   - MySQL/MariaDB Database Server
   - Apache2 or an other PHP-capable web server
   - PHP 7.0 or newer
-- Hardware Recommendations for ~600 Client Computers
+- Hardware Recommendations for ~600 Managed Computers
   - 4 CPUs
   - 8GB RAM
   - 20GB HDD + Storage for your packages, depending on what you want to deploy